rate each carrier based on our view of

 compensation (we wish!), and we address our relationships

 with these carriers on our Disclaimer

-top 4 national carriers never make it to the top of our ratings.
+top 4 national carriers rarely make it to the top of our ratings.
 We

 find much better treatment of customers among the small,